neo4j/cypher-editor/docs/generated/export/cypher-codemirror.autofocusprop.md

 ## AutofocusProp type

-The prop keys that can be used with autofocusProps // TODO check if this is implemented yet
+The prop keys that can be used with autofocusProps

 <b>Signature:</b>